t15k/tinygames/spaceship/spec.md

 As time passes the level goes up.
 The level is incremented by one every 30 seconds.

+## Boss figths

+At the end of each level there is a final space ship, which is the boss fight.
+Boss ships are not like other ships.
+They do not exit the screen on the left side, but will maneouver around the screen trying to hit the player with its shots.

+- A boss can have to active shot at any given time.
+- A boss has five hit points.
+- A boss is displayed as a Destroyer

 ## End of game